Dutchmick/Michiel-Wolvers/README.md

 # Michiel's portfolio
-This portfolio provides an overview of Data Analyses and Machine Learning exploration projects.
+One this page I will provide an overview of my Analytics and Data Science related projects.
+I currently only have one project worth opening up to the public, but more projects will be added.

 # Example notebooks
 - [Exploratory data analysis](https://github.com/Dutchmick/loan_repayment_prediction/blob/master/notebooks/Homecred%20-%20Exploratory%20analysis.ipynb)